 With Built In Grills, Size Matters

-A huge consideration when deciding on a built in grill is size.
+A big consideration when deciding on a built in grill is size.
 If you already have a grill you use frequently, you likely have an idea what size you’ll need already.
 For others, it may not be that simple.

 Think about how you use your grill currently.
-If you’re a family of four, is it just enough to accommodate you?
+If you’re a family of four, is it just enough space to accommodate you?
 If you plan to entertain more than four people, it’s time to consider an upgraded bbq grill size.

 Coyote 28-Inch Grill

 640 sq. in Grill Area

 Coyote 42-Inch Grill

 Yes, I know what you’re thinking!
 It is important to understand how many people you’ll be grilling for most frequently.
 However, it’s also important to consider how many more people you’ll be grilling for periodically.